kindspirit/better_bind_polyfill/README.md

 ```
 var S = String.bind()
 , s = new S// constructs new String object
-S.call(s)// should be "", but since s.constructor==String, polyfill creates a new String object
+S.call(s)// should be "", but since s.constructor==String, polyfill creates another String object
 ```

 But since there is never any reason to use .call() or .apply() with a bound function, most of the time that doen't matter.